 Looking elsewhere in early 20th century popular culture, it’s easy to find more examples of poker being characterized as dangerous.

-A Disease in Need of Curing
+Poker a Disease in Need of Curing

 The 1912 silent film A Cure for Pokeritis very likely represents the oldest “poker movie” ever made.